postaljs/postal.js/README.md

 ```

 ## More References
 Please visit the [postal.js wiki](https://github.com/postaljs/postal.js/wiki) for API documentation, discussion of concepts and links to blogs/articles on postal.js.
-Just bear in mind that the wiki won't be updated for v0.9.0 until a release is final.

 ## How can I extend it?
 There are four main ways you can extend Postal: